Kometa-Team/Kometa/docs/home/guides/defaults.md

 ## Customizing Configs

 Configs can be customized using the `template_variables` attribute when calling the file.
-These `template_variables` will be given to every template call in the file so they can effect how that file runs.
+These `template_variables` will be given to every template call in the file which allows them to affect how that file runs.

 ```yaml
 libraries: